David Peralta, D-backs finalize 3-year, $22 million deal - WHIZ News

 PHOENIX (AP) — David Peralta and the Arizona Diamondbacks have finalized a $22 million, three-year deal through 2022 that will keep the outfielder with the organization that signed him out of an independent league nearly seven years ago.

 The 2019 Gold Glove Award winner in left field avoided his final year of salary arbitration by agreeing to the deal announced Monday.
-He will make $7 million during the upcoming season and $7.5 million in 2021 and 2022.
+He will make $7 million during the upcoming season and $7.5 million each in 2021 and 2022.
+His 2021 and 2022 salaries would increase by $500,000 for 150 days on the active roster in the prior season, and he would earn a $150,000 bonus in 2022 for 150 days on the active roster.

 The 32-year-old has been a regular in the Diamondbacks outfield and in the middle of the batting order over the past few seasons.
 He played in 99 games last year, batting .275 with 12 homers despite battling a shoulder injury that bothered him for much of the year and eventually required season-ending surgery.
 He hit a career-high 30 homers in 2018.